magicbadger/libmsc/README.md

 # Examples

-Encoding a simple text MOT object into Datagroups and write out the resultant data to the console.
+Encoding a simple text MOT object into Datagroups and write out the resultant data to the console as a set of hex pairs.

 ```cpp
 #include <vector>